 Americans are buying more speed than they need

-These sales tactics are driving millions of Americans to overpay for internet speeds they don’t need.
+Speed tier marketing is driving millions of Americans to pay for internet speeds they don’t need.
 Gigabit plans can cost an extra $50 or more than lower-speed options.
-One regional fiber provider, Ziply, demonstrates this pricing strategy.
+One regional fiber provider, Ziply, demonstrates this pricing gap clearly.

-Driving consumers to choose premium speed tiers has proven extremely lucrative for ISPs.
+The push toward premium speed tiers has proven extremely lucrative for providers.
 Frontier, another regional fiber provider, has been so successful that it now drives over 60% of its customers to gig-speed plans, the highest of which (7 gigabit) starts at $110/month.

 Why is this happening?